SubstanceMobile/media/README.md

 ##Modules
 ###Music
 The music package contains the entire playback engine from GEM Player.
 It will help you make an extremely functional music player with very little code.
+[Read More](music/readme.md)
 ######Core
 This is the base library.
 It contains classes you can use to configure the entire music package.
 It also includes the base media objects: `Song`, `Album`, `Playlist`, and `Artist`.
+[Read More](music-core/readme.md)
 ######Loading
 THis library is used to load the data from your mediastore into lists of the core objects.
 ######Tags